What Is Embedded BI?

 That means giving your users the power and confidence to act at the moment of impact and never again having to rely on their gut feelings.

 The self-service reporting capabilities of embedded BI tools help users answer their own questions with data.
-This is very useful for everyone who uses your app – your own teams and departments, as well as your clients.
+This is very useful for everyone who uses your app – your own teams and departments and your clients.
 By embedding self-service reporting into your application with an easy-to-use drag-and-drop interface, you’re allowing all of your users to create their own reports and dashboards whenever they need them.

 Improved Business Performance